Fantasy analysts say things like, “I know, I know, blind résumés are cliché,” and then proceed to do them anyway. So.

 Every baseball season often produces more questions than answers.
 Namely: Who is Matt Shoemaker?
 Where did he come from?
 Why am I writing about him if he’s not that good?

 Let us rewind to 2012.
-A mysterious figured emerged from the mist of the Seattle Mariners’ bullpen to dazzle us– or maybe just me, given he never really received the recognition he deserved.
+A mysterious figure emerged from the mist of the Seattle Mariners’ bullpen to dazzle us– or maybe just me, given he never really received the recognition he deserved.
 Maybe he had a right to be ignored: he posted a 4.75 ERA and 1.42 WHIP in 30-1/3 relief innings.
 If you don’t know how this fairy tale ends, it goes something like: goes largely unnoticed in 2012, is drafted outside the top 75 pitchers on average in ESPN drafts in 2013, and eventually emerges as a borderline fantasy ace by the name of Hisashi Iwakuma.
-(Disclaimer: he did not change his name in 2013, as it was still Hisashi Iwakuma the prior year.)

 There’s a lesson to be learned.
 Iwakuma’s horrid statistics as a reliever muddied his season numbers.
 In hindsight, a 3.15 ERA for the year is solid, but a 2.65 ERA is better, and that’s what Iwakuma posted strictly as a starter.
 Yet fantasy owners who opted only to scratch the surface saw mostly unsightly ratios.